 A pattern in Trump supporters emerged.
-You saw it in pastor Mark Burns’ speech about how “All Lives Matter” folks should understand where “Black Lives Matter” folks are coming from, and you also saw it in Duck Dynasty’s Willie Robertson explaining the values of real work and real prayer.
+You saw it in pastor Mark Burns’ about how “All Lives Matter” folks should understand where “Black Lives Matter” folks are coming from, and you also saw it in Duck Dynasty’s Willie Robertson the values of real work and real prayer.

 This is precisely the message that was missing from Mitt Romney’s campaign.
 Yuval Levin at the time said Romney was missing the real debate in America: Community/family-centered society vs. corporate/government-centered society.
 David Brooks said Romney failed because he saw people as potential business owners and not (as traditional conservatives do) as potential parents and neighbors.

 The really great thing about Donald Trump’s movement is that it is gathering a collection of voters who want to build a future for families, not for the state and its favored corporations.
 Catholics should want that, too.

 The really tragic thing about Donald Trump’s movement is that it has alienated what should be its key constituency: immigrants.
 Tell me if this sounds more like a Republican or Democrat to you.
 Well, he’s a Democrat for life, now.
 Republicans shouldn’t want that.